a-knit/accent_analysis/README.md

 ### Quickstart Setup

 This setup utilizes the data files available in the data folder.
 If you prefer to run through the entire experiment, including scraping and extracting the data, please refer to the Full Setup.
-This will require you to install the free software, Praat.
+This will require you to install Praat, a free software.

 **Step 1:** Run mongo_setup.py